silx-kit/dynamix/README.md

 This is the basic (and slowest) correlator.
 Please refer to the documentation to use other backends.

+## To do

+Introduce error calculation and two time correlation function for GPU correlators

 ## Question ?
 Bug ?

 Please [open an issue](https://github.com/silx-kit/dynamix/issues) on the project page to report bugs or ask questions.